vtex-apps/marketplace-financial-commission-cron/docs/README.md

 ## External Invoice

 If the integration type configuration used in the marketplace of the `vtex.marketplace-financial-commission` app is set to `external`, the calls to the above mentioned `dashboard/generate` and `invoice/generate`  endpoints will not be triggered.

+## Events

+The `events` directory contains the schedulers to be created, which are activated when the application is installed.
+The `setupScheduleDashboard` file contains the process of sending the request for the generation of the last 30 days.

+En el directorio `config\schedulerTemplate` se encuentra la configuracion de los scheduler.